Week 3: First Experiments

 As well as my calcBinary function:

 I believe one issue is that the secretColors are integers (ints) instead of bytes.
-Visual Studio wanted me to use ints during the shifting process, which I believe is partly why my results are incorrect.
+Visual Studio uses ints during the shifting process, which I did not realize at first.
+I believe this is partly why my results are incorrect.
 However, the bigger issue is my implementation and faulty understanding of C# bit manipulation.
 Instead of tracing by hand what the results should be, I trusted that my implementation in C# worked how I thought it would work.
 The last time I shifted bits, it was using Assembly and MASM, which is far more granular than the single line of code needed in C#.

-I do not actually know how C#’s prebuilt functions work, and while my own approach is certainly flawed, I think my lack of knowledge here is partially the cause.
+I do not actually know how C#’s prebuilt functions work, and while my own approach is certainly flawed, I think my lack of knowledge here is the primary cause of this disaster.
 In truth, I feel far more comfortable telling the computer exactly what to do in Assembly than trusting the process in C#.
 The lack of control here fascinates and horrifies me.
+I absolutely must read more of the C# implementation information.

 Anyway, here are the outputs of my buggy code.
 When attempted, the program threw exceptions during the Output Image processing (due to my inability to transform my int (1111 1111) representation into strict binary (I want it to be 1111 1111, not the binary representation of the integer 11, 111, 111).
-As a result, I commented it out purely so I could see the bit color outputs–hence the black Output image.
+As a result, I commented it out purely so I could see the bit color outputs.
 I set the default RGB value of the Output to (0, 0, 0), which is black, to more easily tell when something goes wrong.

 First, I wanted to check if the output of my calcBinary function was correct.
 By comparing the Hidden MSB output to the RGB Binary Hidden Row, we can see that